ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 ###Version 0.10.4 ###

 * Added the ability to return the number of messages for a Topic (subscription) by passing in the type of the receiver

+###Version 0.10.5.0 ###

+* Moved to SAS Authentication.
+Removed CAS Authentication.

+###Version 0.10.5.1 ###

+* Fixed bug that forced the user to use the Microsoft.ServiceBus.ConnectionString app key.
+This key is now ignored.
+We may add the ability in the future to parse this string.